Table of Contents

 - Marketing vs. Strategy.
 The biggest issue with the term multichannel marketing is that it doesn’t necessarily account for strategy.
 When people think about multichannel, they simply think about the different mediums used to reach their customers.
 A multichannel strategy, on the other hand, considers how customers move and interact across the various platforms.
 It may seem like semantics but it’s an important difference.

 - More Touchpoints = More Complexity.
-Creating a multichannel strategy means having a cohesive message across a number of channels, and a continuous evolution of that message as more data is gathered per customer.
+Creating a multichannel strategy means having a cohesive message across a number of channels, and continuous evolution of that message as more data is gathered per customer.
 This often means new tools or data platforms are needed, someone has to be able to understand the data, and all departments have to be constantly aligned.

 - Time & Resources.
 Just as new tools or software are needed, more time and resources are required to truly build a successful multichannel marketing strategy.
 Something not all companies have or are prepared for.